 Instructions

-- Toss all of this goodness together in a large bowl and mix thoroughly to coat.
+- Combine all ingredients in a large bowl and mix until olives are thoroughly coated in oil and spices.

-- Marinate in the refrigerator at least overnight before serving.
-The flavor is best if marinated for 48 hours.
+- If possible, marinate in the refrigerator overnight before serving.
+The flavor is best if marinated for 48 hours or more.

 Notes